chenle02/Teaching_Tools/README.md

 ![Lua Land](Gel-on-Moon.jpg)

-Some Teaching Tools and My Setps
+Some Teaching Tools and Setups
 =========
 **Le Chen**

 This is a working page that I am trying to document tools that I am using for teaching online multiple sessions of the linear algebra course [Math 221, Fall 2020](http://math.emory.edu/~lchen41/teaching/2020_Fall/math221_2020_Fall.html).
+I am using Linux -- _Ubuntu 20.10_  -- as my operating system, but I believe many tools and setups explained below won't depend on specific operating systems.

 <!-- vim-markdown-toc GitLab -->